nrk19/nrk19.com/README.md

 Now, we need to tell prometheus where to get the data.
 We will create a file called `prometheus.yaml`, and we will indicate the socket of the host that have the data we want to display.
 In this case **apache-exporter:9117**

 > [!NOTE]
-> Since we have all the container in the same compose file, docker-compose will resolve the addresses for us
+> Since we have all the containers in the same compose file, docker-compose will resolve the addresses for us.

 ```yaml
 global: